anantkm/OOPS/Airline Management System.md

     print(f"Managed passengers: {[p.name for p in airline_system.passengers]}")
     print(f"Managed crew members: {[c.name for c in airline_system.crew_members]}")

+### Design Pattern
+The design pattern used in the Airline Management System is the **Composite Pattern**.
+This pattern is chosen because it allows the `AirlineManagementSystem` class to uniformly manage both individual objects (such as a single flight or passenger) and compositions of objects (like collections of flights or passengers).
+This uniform treatment simplifies interactions and operations within the system, making it scalable and flexible for handling complex structures.
+This approach is particularly suitable for managing the various components of an airline's operations efficiently.

 if __name__ == "__main__":
     main()
 ```